 Since the unique layout of this property is anything but straight-forward, the best way to understand it is to do a virtual walk-through.
 What better place to begin our tour, than the front entrance.

 The front door takes you directly into an outdoor tropical style entrance hall, where you find the usual expected accoutrements of a chair and mirror for last minute fussing.
-(Immediately to your right, is door that leads to the master bedroom, but let’s leave that late for later when we look at that bedroom room.)
+(Immediately to your right, is a door that leads to the master bedroom, but let’s leave that late for later when we look at that bedroom.)

 Kitchen: The fully equipped L-Shaped kitchen spans nearly the length of the house, and makes a bend toward the left at the end creating even more counter space.
 Lots of artistic touches make this a fun room to be in.
 I love the counter-height cottage style table and yellow art mural of a vintage Cuban menu board.
 A bank of sash windows is set above the counters at the back to bring in plenty of sunlight.